 The number of children being home schooled has exploded in the Cayman Islands.
 Whether parents are choosing this due to practical reasons or philosophical preferences, their concerns are the same: how to provide the best home-based education they can.

 Children in the Cayman Islands can be home schooled with prior approval from the Department of Education Services, and like any educational programme, there is an application process and certain requirements to be met, which are discussed below.
-We also give an overview of the advantages, disadvantages and resources available for home schoolers.
-In the 2019-2020 school year, approximately 150 children were enrolled in a home schooling programme in Cayman.
+We also give an overview of the advantages, disadvantages and resources available for homeschoolers.
+In the 2020-2021 school year approximately 150 children are enrolled in a homeschooling programme in Cayman.

 Home schooling may be a suitable option in cases where: